robertbaker13/phase-0-handbook/guided-pairing-sessions.md

 ##Feedback and Transparency

 At the end of the session, the guide will give you verbal feedback on how they think the session went.
 The guide then will give you written feedback via email.
 This feedback will give you spefics on your code and how the session went.
-This feedback will also give you an idea if you are ahead, on track, behind, or struggling in your cohort.
+This feedback will also give you an idea if you are ahead, on track, behind, or struggling in in both cultural and technical competencies.
 This feedback is not meant to be a grade.
-It is meant to give you an better understanding of where your progress currently is and wehre it can improve.
+It is meant to give you an better understanding of your current progress and wehre it can improve.
 This feedback will also give you a sense of progress over time on if you are improving or starting to struggle more.

-*Please Note: If you receive a message that says you are behind or struggling, please reach out to someone on the Phase 0 Team to discuss a plan to make sure you stay on track during Phase 0.
+*Please Note: If you receive a message that says you are behind or struggling, you must reach out to someone on the Phase 0 Team to discuss a plan to make sure you stay on track during Phase 0.

-We are sharing this information with you for a couple of reasons:
+We are sharing feedback in this format for a couple of reasons:

 1. We believe that information we collect pertaining to you and your progress should be transparent and easily available (to you)
-2. We want you to know whether you are on the track for success at Dev Bootcamp
+2. We want you to know whether you are on the track for further success at Dev Bootcamp
 3. We believe that you will be able to better tailor your preparation and progress in Phase 0 with this information

 You are also required to leave feedback for your pair in the Feedbackinator.
 If you end up pairing with a guide, they will be be in the feedbackinator, so if you want to provide them with feedback you can email them.